bioinformatics-jeonlee/ADAP1_promotes_HIV-1_reactivation_scRNA-seq_analysis/README.md

 4) Remove prefix from the file names.
 For example, remove 'Ctrl_0hr_' from the file names of 'Ctrl_0hr_barcodes.tsv', 'Ctrl_0hr_features.tsv', and 'Ctrl_0hr_matrix.mtx'.

 ### Run the R script
-Download the R (markdown) script named 'scRNAseq_Analysis_Template.Rmd' from this github page onto your working directory and edit the paths to your working director and the directories containing the scRNA-seq data.
+Download the R (markdown) script named 'scRNAseq_Analysis_Template.Rmd' from this github page onto your working directory and edit the paths to a)your working directory and b)the directories containing the scRNA-seq data.

 Download 'regev_lab_cell_cycle_genes.txt' onto your working directory and run the script.